tommeagher/tommeagher.github.io/_posts/2014-06-03-things-i-never-learned-at-newspapers.md

 Failure is an option.
 Our data team was willing to try anything new, knowing that even if it bombed spectacularly, we'd walk away with the know-how to make our next project work.

-Many of our most successful apps started off as more humble ones.
+Many of our most successful apps began as more humble ones.
 We iterated and used most of what we learned from [the JFK project](http://data.digitalfirstmedia.com/jfk/) on the [Firearms in the Family](http://data.digitalfirstmedia.com/guns/).
 [Bracket Advisor](http://www.bracketadvisor.com/) was the second or third iteration of a tool we originally created with our sports desk for [the NFL playoffs](http://www.twincities.com/1000/ci_22346309/predict-nfl-playoffs?mobRedir=false).

 At a daily newspaper, looking back at how well a story succeeded was never even considered.
 To be fair, when you're writing quick stories every day, you learn and adapt much faster.
 When your projects take weeks, or sometimes months, that learning process has to be more deliberate.